Fifth House Publishers Aug 30, 2019

 Phillips's career spanned from the early 1900s through the late 1950s, when the increasing frailty of his eyesight caused him to stop painting.
 Phillips' work has been widely exhibited throughout North America and Great Britain.
 His topics ranged from the Canadian prairies to the Rocky Mountains.
 The work of Walter J. Phillips embodies local landscapes and human activities in those landscapes using a vocabulary forged in Japanese woodcut processes.
 “Through the skillful superimposition of many layers of transparent water colours, he created images of great beauty, subtlety and depth - Willock Sax Gallery.
 This is the fourth volume in Lisa Christensen's highly acclaimed, Hiker's Guide to Art of the Canadian Rockies series, which "takes the art off the wall and presents it in the context of the magnificent locations that inspired its creation".

 Lisa Christensen has worked in the art world for over thirty years, holding the position of Curator at the Glenbow Museum and the Whyte Museum of the Canadian Rockies.
 She has contributed text to numerous publications and is the author of three award-winning books on Canadian art.
-She is currently the Corporate Curator for TransCanada PipeLines Limited, as well as a freelance researcher and writer.
+Currently, Lisa offers specialized educational walking tours and hikes throughout the Banff, Lake Louise area - check out our main Programming Page at www.whyte.org for more details.